sanderdlm/jug/README.md

 {% endapply %}
 ```

-### Watch command for easy development
+### Serve command for easy development

-Running `./vendor/bin/jug watch` will watch the files in the source folder and build your site every time you make a change.
+Running `./vendor/bin/jug serve` will launch the built-in PHP development server and watch all the files in the source folder.
+Your site will be regenerated every time you make a change.

 ## What it is not

 Jug does not offer pagination or tag clouds.
 It does not use front-matter.
 It does not generate a full blog from a folder of markdown files.

-It is simply a 1-to-1 Twig to HTML static site generator.
+It is a 1-to-1 Twig to HTML static site generator.
 If you want to end up with `/foo/bar/page.html`, you have to write `/foo/bar/page.twig`.
 You want 20 blog posts?
 Each post is a Twig file.

 Think of it like building a HTML website by hand, with the added benefits of everything listed in the features above.

-You can check out the [example repository](https://github.com/dreadnip/jug-template) to see it in use.
+You can check out the tests/Fixture folder for a dummy example of a Jug website, or take a look at the [example repository](https://github.com/dreadnip/jug-template) to see it in use.